 - Make sure to let them cool enough to touch them.
 After the second rise, you will drizzle the dough with olive oil, then add the caramelized shallots.
 The shallots should be soft and pliable so they easily press into the dough while you're dimpling (rather than hard and crispy).
 But they shouldn't be so hot that you burn yourself!

 If they do get crispy in the skillet, it's not the end of the world!
 They'll still be delicious and you can absolutely still use them on the dough.
-No need to start over!
+They'll just be a bit more crispy on the final bread.

 Equipment

-I like to use a stand mixer to make this dough (a KitchenAid 5-Quart Stand Mixer), but it's optional.
+I like to use a stand mixer to make this dough (I use a KitchenAid 5-Quart Stand Mixer), but it's optional.
 You could also make this in a large mixing bowl with a wooden spoon.
-You'll need a large bowl for the dough to rise in, and you'll also need a 13x9 inch baking pan (I like this baking pan from US Pan).
+You'll need a large bowl for the dough to rise in, and you'll also need a 13x9-inch baking pan (I like this baking pan from US Pan).

 You will also need a cutting board and sharp knife to slice the shallots, and a small skillet with a lid (I like the Great Jones Small Fry) to cook the shallots.